Jump To Section

 What Is Farro?

-Farro is an ancient grain—as in, beginning-of-agriculture ancient—that has long been popular in Mediterranean cuisine.
-The Italian word farro actually refers to as many as three types of ancient grains brought to Ancient Rome from the Fertile Crescent around 44 BCE.
+Farro is an ancient grain (like quinoa, freekeh, and kamut) that has long been popular in Mediterranean cuisine.
+The Italian word farro actually refers to multiple types of ancient grains brought to Ancient Rome from the Fertile Crescent around 44 BCE.
 Cooked farro looks and tastes similar to barley, but with a more chewy texture and caramel notes.
 Whole-grain farro pops a little when chewed, like wild rice or wheat berries.

-- Pearled farro (known as farro perlato in Italy)—farro with the husk completely removed—is the most common type of farro sold in the U.S. Since its outer layer of bran is removed, it contains less fiber and nutrients than whole-grain farro but cooks much more quickly.
+- Pearled farro is the most common type of farro sold in the U.S. Pearled farro has had its outer layer of bran is removed, which means it contains less fiber and nutrients, but cooks much more quickly.

 - Whole-grain farro, aka berry or whole-berry farro, contains the germ and the bran in addition to the inner endosperm.
 This high-protein farro requires overnight soaking before cooking.

-- Semi-pearled farro (semiperlato) splits the difference: It cooks faster than whole-grain farro but contains more nutrients than pearled farro.
+- Semi-pearled farro splits the difference: It cooks faster than whole-grain farro, but contains more nutrients than pearled farro.

 How to Cook Farro

-- Pasta Method: The advantage of the pasta method is that you won’t ever over- or under-cook your grains, and the extra water absorbs some of the grains’ starch, avoiding a gummy texture.
-Cook farro like pasta, using a large amount of boiling salted water and draining once the grains are tender but still chewy.
+- Pasta Method: In this method, the faro is boiled like pasta in a large pot of salted water.
+The advantage of the pasta method is that you won’t over- or under-cook your grains, and the additional water absorbs some of the farro’s starch, preventing an overly gummy texture.
+When using the pasta method, drain your farro once the grains are tender but still chewy.
 (See approximate cook times below.)

 Cook Times for Farro

-- Whole farro cooks in about 20-60 minutes, depending on how long it has been soaked, and should ideally be soaked overnight.
+- Whole farro: 20-60 minutes, depending on how long it has been soaked.
+Ideally, whole farro should be soaked overnight.

-- Toast.
+- Toast farro before cooking.
 Level up your farro game by toasting your the grains before cooking.
 Heat the oven to 350°F, spread uncooked farro on a rimmed baking sheet, and toast until lightly browned, about 10-15 minutes.
 Alternatively, toast farro in a dry skillet until lightly browned and fragrant.
 Then cook using your preferred method.

-- Dry.
+- Dry farro in the refrigerator.
 After cooking, spread farro on a rimmed baking sheet and refrigerate.
 This will dry out the grains so they can better absorb sauces and seasonings.